 OWHC Regional Secretariat for Euro-Asia

-The resolution on establishment of Euro-Asia Regional Section of OWHC was adopted at the session of OWHC Administrative Council in the city of Toledo (Spain) on April 07, 2003 on the basis of the written applications of Eurasian cities.
-The cities of Safranbolu and Istanbul were the first to support this initiative.
+The resolution on the establishment of the Euro-Asia Regional Section of OWHC was adopted at the Board of Directors’ meeting in the city of Toledo (Spain) on April 7, 2003, based on the written request of Eurasian cities.

 The headquarters of Regional Secretariat for Euro-Asia is located in Kazan (Russia).